SoftwareAG/c8y-docs/content/microservice-sdk/http-bundle/microservice-nodejs.md

 At this point, your microservice would be accessible via web on its endpoints to return a "Hello world" message, verify that the microservice is up and running and get some environment variables.

 In order to implement the controllers, you must first create a Slack app and get a token to use the Web API.
-Go to [Slack API: Applications](https://api.slack.com/apps?new_app=1) to create a new app.
+Go to [Slack API: web apps](https://api.slack.com/apps?new_app=1) to create a new app.
 Choose your workspace and give your app a name, for example, C8Y Slack bot.
 Then [get an OAuth access token](https://slack.dev/node-slack-sdk/getting-started#getting-a-token-to-use-the-web-api).

 Once you have your Slack app and token ready, create the *controllers.js* file with the following content: